 - Starting college at 17 years old in Canada

 - How Canada has a different culture especially in Montreal

 - Dealing with a rigorous environment at McGill University

-- Studying all weekend to prepare her well for medical school
+- Studying all weekend to prepare for medical school

 - Family life = none

-- Lack of balance with so much science courses
+- Lack of balance with so many science courses

-- Went to University of Florida (a high party school but has a good academic environment too)
+- Went to the University of Florida (a party school with a good academic environment, too)